-As disclosed herein, the methods and compositions of the invention are able to achieve a functional cure that may or may not include complete eradication of all HIV from the body.
+As disclosed herein, the methods and compositions of the with the at least one factor associated with the PBMC, 35 invention are able to achieve a functional cure that may or may not include complete eradication of all HIV from the body.
 As mentioned above, a functional cure is defined as a state or condition wherein HIV+ individuals who previously required HAART, may survive with low or undetectable virus replication and using lower or intermittent doses of HAART, or are potentially able to discontinue HAART altogether.
 As used herein, a functional cure may still possibly require adjunct therapy to maintain low level virus replication and slow or eliminate disease progression.
 A possible outcome of a functional cure is the eventual eradication of HIV to prevent all possibility of recurrence.

 The primary obstacles to achieving a functional cure lie in the basic biology of HIV itself.
 Virus infection deletes CD4 T cells that are critical for nearly all immune functions.
 Most importantly, HIV infection and depletion of CD4 T cells requires activation of individual cells.
-Activation is a specific mechanism for individual CD4 T cell clones that 40 recognize pathogens or other molecules, using a rearranged T cell receptor.
+Activation is a specific mechanism for individual CD4 T cell clones that recognize pathogens or other molecules, using a rearranged T cell receptor.